philwhiles/frettler/README.md

 ## Execution
 Frettler has a demo script that you can run to show the variety of arguments that you can use and the diagrams produced from them.
 It is probably the easiest way to understand how to use Frettler.
+Run it and compare each example with the instructions below.

 ### Command Line
-Run it using the built executable shell command, frettler, ie :
+Run Frettler using the built executable shell command, frettler, ie :

 ```